radanalyticsio/jiminy-modeler/README.md

    -e DISABLE_FAST_TRAIN = disable-fast-train
 ```

-Note that this command will result in the model taking over half an hour to train, for the 20m Movie Lens dataset.
+Note that this command will result in the model taking over half an hour to train on the latest [MovieLens Dataset](https://grouplens.org/datasets/movielens/latest/).